scriptbuzz/mlflow-local/README.md

 # http://localhost:5000

 # you should see a dashboard similar to the one in the image below but your content will vary.
+You can sort on performance metrics to select the experemint with more promise and inspect its detailed metadata to determine which paramaters and hyperparamaters contributed to improved metrics.
+You can also inspect model metadata and register models of interest to share it with other developers on your team.

 ```